This fall, skip the canned pumpkin and learn how to make pumpkin puree at home with fresh pumpkin (or squash)! It's delicious, easy, and fun to make.

-First, scoop out the seeds and roast the pumpkin on a baking sheet until fork tender…
+First, scoop out the pumpkin seeds and roast the squash on a baking sheet until fork tender.

 Once cooled, scoop the flesh from the skin and run it through a food processor until it’s smooth.

 Depending on the variety of squash you use, the consistency of your puree may be more watery than that of a canned puree.
-If you’re making pie, you might want to strain the excess liquid by letting it sit in a fine mesh strainer (or cheesecloth) over a bowl for 30 minutes.
-In baking recipes like these cookies or my favorite pumpkin bread, I simply used about 2 tablespoons less liquid (less oil in the cookies, less water in the bread).
+If you’re making pumpkin pie, you might want to strain the excess liquid by letting it sit in a fine mesh strainer (or cheesecloth) over a bowl for 30 minutes.
+In baking recipes like these cookies or my favorite pumpkin bread, I simply use about 2 tablespoons less liquid (less oil in the cookies, less almond milk in the bread).